amandaghassaei/gpu-io/tests/README.md

 ## Automated Testing

 I'm using mocha + karma + chai + headless Chrome to test the components of this library, following the setup described in [Automated testing with Headless Chrome](https://developer.chrome.com/blog/headless-karma-mocha-chai/).
 Those tests are located in [tests/mocha/](https://github.com/amandaghassaei/gpu-io/blob/main/tests/mocha/).
-To run the automated tests, run:
+To run the automated tests, use:

 ```
 npm run test